ShobhitTomer/namaste-react/Notes_Assignment/notes.md

 - Everything in react is a component!
 There are two types of components in react 1.
 Class based components and 2.
 Functional components.
 Class based component is the old way of writing code - uses javascript classes and Functional component is new way of writing code - uses javascript functions to create components.

 - A React Functional Component is a javascript function which returns JSX.
 We can also say that its a javascript function which returns a react element.
 The first letter of name of the component should always be capital.
 To render a component we need to wrap it in angular brackets like `<HeadingComponent/>`.
+We can also use normal functions to do the same thing but the arrow functions are now a industry standard.

 - When we put a component inside a component it is called component composition and can be achieved by how we render a component.
+When we are writing JSX we can write any piece of javascript code inside by using `{} Curly Braces`.

+- JSX automatically sanitizes the code that is run inside the curly braces preventing XSS(Cross site scripting attacks).